 Powers of Attorney

 Should you be involved in a life-changing accident and end up unconscious in the hospital, who will make decisions on your behalf?
 It is a question that many people fail to consider, and once you are incapacitated, it’s too late.
 An experienced estate planning lawyer can help you execute a medical power of attorney so that your wishes are respected should you become incapacitated.
 The documentation will also point to a specific person who can make important medical choices for you.
-A living will, sometimes referred to as an Advanced Directing, can also be executed with the medical power of attorney to allow you to specifically state your wishes when it comes to your end of life medical treatment.
+A living will, sometimes referred to as an Advanced Directive, can also be executed with the medical power of attorney to allow you to specifically state your wishes when it comes to your end of life medical treatment.

 It is also important that you have a financial power of attorney prepared.
 Anyone who travels frequently can benefit from having a trusted friend or family member named as their agent to act on their behalf regarding finances and property management.
 Of course, should you become incapacitated, designating someone as your power of attorney can also be incredibly useful to ensure that your bills and other legal and financial obligations are met.